LZHIT-Dev/website/docs/en/faq.md

 ### How does inLuShan work and does it steal my private information?

-inLuShan provides its services to you through a "Micro-Service" provider called FinClip.
+inLuShan provides its services to you through a "Lite-Service" provider called FinClip.

 inLuShan does not collect any information you enter on any page during its operation, all the information you enter in inLuShan is stored locally.